luar123/zigbee_esphome/README.md

 ### Actions
 * zigbee.setAttr
-  * id: "id of zigbee component"
+  * id: "id of attribute"
-  * endpoint: "endpoint number"
-  * cluster: "cluster id"
-  * attribute: "attribute id"
   * value: "value, can be a lambda"
-    * only integer types
+    * only numeric types
 * zigbee.report: "id of zigbee component"
   * Manually send reports
 * zigbee.reset: "id of zigbee component"